sogeuni/sogeuni.github.io/content/abs/commands/system-and-administrative-commands.md

 Forces an immediate write of all updated data from buffers to hard drive (synchronize drive with buffers).
 While not strictly necessary, a **sync** assures the sys admin or user that the data just changed will survive a sudden power failure.
 In the olden days, a **sync; sync** (twice, just to make absolutely sure) was a useful precautionary measure before a system reboot.

-At times, you may wish to force an immediate buffer flush, as when securely deleting a file (see [[miscellaneous-commands#^BLOTOUT|Example 16-61]]) or when the lights begin to flicker.
+At times, you may wish to force an immediate buffer flush, as when securely deleting a file (see [[Example 16-61|Example 16-61]]) or when the lights begin to flicker.

 **losetup**